MikeWise2718/markdowndocs/tensorflow/tensorflow-notes.md

  - There were a couple lines I had to change in one of the files to get two of the libraries to work from tensorflow.contrib.distributions import  Bernoulli from tensorflow.contrib.distributions import Categorical
- - Changes were to this file: C:\tensorflow\seq2seq\seq2seq\contrib\seq2seq\helper.py
+ - Changes were to this file: `C:\tensorflow\seq2seq\seq2seq\contrib\seq2seq\helper.py`

  #boltzmann-machine notes

 - pip install nosetest
  - changed nosetest path in makefile to "which nosetest" path
- - make test &> err.txt
+   - `make test &> err.txt`
- - gedit err.txt
+   - `gedit err.txt`
- - pip install tqdm
+   - `pip install tqdm`
- - pip install seaborn
+   - `pip install seaborn`
- - sudo apt-get install python-tk
+   - `sudo apt-get install python-tk`
  - Final text
    - Ran 8 tests in 29.171s
    - OK
- - pip install jupyter
+ - `pip install jupyter`
  - changed path in makefile to which jupyter path
- - pip install JSAnimation
+ - `pip install JSAnimation`
- - pip install sklearn
+ - `pip install sklearn`

  # keras
- - pip install pillow
+ - `pip install pillow`
- - pip install h5py
+ - `pip install h5py`
- - pip install keras
+ - `pip install keras`

+ # tensorflow object detection models on abra
+  - These are the github google Tensorflow models found [here](https://github.com/tensorflow/models/tree/master/research/object_detection)
+  - Clone all the models into a directory `git clone https://github.com/tensorflow/models`
+  - Change to home dir `cd ~`
+  - Activete the right environment for python `source ./tf27gpu/bin/activate`
+  - now go to the object detection directory `cd ~/tfrepos/models/research/object_detection`
+  - Start jupyter on the right notebook `jupyter notebook object_detection_tutorial.ipynb`
+  - If you get error "could not create cudnn handle: CUDNN_STATUS_NOT_INITIALIZED" try the following
+  - Start jupyter on the right notebook `sudo jupyter notebook object_detection_tutorial.ipynb --allow-root`